Guntereno/Thing/TheThingRules.md

 Return the remaining cards to the box; they won't be used.

+Finally play a round where each player just replenishes their hand up to five cards.
+(See section 'Replenishing Player's Hand' below.)

 > Note that these setup rules should be considered more of a guideline than a hard and fast set of rules.
-Over time you should experiment with these rules to tailor the game to your group.
-For example, try and balance the number of red cards if you feel the aliens are at an advantage/disadvantage.
-Consider including a random chance of some black face cards into the initial deal if you want to allow the players to perform a blood test during the first round.
-If your group doesn't enjoy the disease mechanic, feel free to leave the joker out of the discard pile.
+Over time you
+> should experiment with these rules to tailor the game to your group.
+For example, try and balance the number of red
+> cards if you feel the aliens are at an advantage/disadvantage.
+Consider including a random chance of some black face
+> cards into the initial deal if you want to allow the players to perform a blood test during the first round.
+If your
+> group doesn't enjoy the disease mechanic, feel free to leave the Joker out of the discard pile.

 ## Play